4th murder hornet nest destroyed in northwestern Washington

-BLAINE — Another nest built by Asian giant hornets north of Seattle close to the Canada border has been destroyed, according to state officials.
+BLAINE, Wash.
+(AP) — Another nest built by Asian giant hornets north of Seattle close to the Canada border has been destroyed, according to state officials.

 The Washington State Department of Agriculture said Thursday on social media that the latest nest eradication of the also known as murder hornets east of Blaine, Washington is the fourth overall and third this year, The Bellingham Herald reported.